Thank you for following this link.

 We had the invisible fencing to keep my dog on the yard but it didn't do anything to keep other dogs OUT.
 We had seen a few dogs, obviously female and in heat, teasing our guy when we'd be leaving for work in the morning.
 We wondered if they just took off from their house looking to be bred and we even wondered if people were dropping their dogs off encouraging it.
 We laughed it off and went on to work.

-But for three years we did have an older female chocolate lab, who lives a couple blocks away, come visit a lot.
+For three years we did have an older female chocolate lab, who lives a couple blocks away, come visit a lot.
 We just assumed she was spayed or even more likely 'too old' to breed.
 Like I said she'd come visit anytime the weather was good.
 She'd even go to the back yard, come in our doggy door in the laundry room and bark to let Doni (Adonis) know she was here and they'd go play, running around, having a great time.
 The third year we walked out our laundry room door to barbecue or something and they were 'hooked' up right out side the door.
 We were so shocked and didn't know if we should tell these neighbors what had happened.
 We didn't know them.
-They worked out of town all week and came home some weekends and had a guy taking care of the place who let Susie out to wander a bit while he did other chores.
+They worked out of town all week and came home some weekends and had a guy taking care of the place who let the babe out to wander a bit while he did other chores.
+We later learned her name is Susie.

 Four Years Later: